indiqusdocs/yntraa/docs/Introduction/BuildingBlocks.md

 ---
 # Building Blocks

-Apiculus Cloud Console is the topmost layer on a technology stack that is fine-tuned and optimised for performance, features and experience.
-The Apiculus solution uses Enterprise-grade components to handle various facets of infrastructure management and service delivery.
+Yntraa cloud platform is the topmost layer on a technology stack that is fine-tuned and optimised for performance, features and experience.
+The Yntraa solution uses Enterprise-grade components to handle various facets of infrastructure management and service delivery.

-In short, the building blocks of Apiculus are:
+In short, the building blocks of Yntraa are:

 - [Apiculus Cloud Console and Admin Console](/docs/AboutServiceProviderAdministration/AdminConsole) - service provider administration, subscriber CMP, billing, service catalogues, platform administration
 - [Apache CloudStack](https://cloudstack.apache.org/) - orchestrator to facilitate virtual infrastructure and asset provisioning